Do Go On - 236 - The Forrest Fenn Treasure Hunt

 No, he hasn't.

-A couple of things to mention here.
+So the treasure chest, a couple of things to mention here.

-The treasure chest is in a 10 by 10 by 6 inch box.
+The treasure chest is in a 10 by 10 by 6 inch box,

-So about 25 by 25 by 50.
+25 by 50.

 Somebody described it as like a happy meal box.